 Pricing Structure

-MintMCP offers per-user licensing with flexible deployment options (self-hosted or cloud).
+MintMCP offers per-user licensing with managed SaaS-first deployment and VPC/self-hosted options on request.
 Contact the team for custom enterprise quotes based on team size and requirements.

 Where MintMCP Fits Best